 - Excessive alcohol use is strongly discouraged, and inappropriate behavior resulting from alcohol abuse will result in loss of this privilege.

 - CCBS does not provide personal caretakers.
 Please tidy up after yourself (wash own dishes after every meal, clear tent sites and lab spaces regularly, etc.) and pitch in to help with camp chores in a spirit of camaraderie.
-Once a week, on Fridays at 4PM, everyone is expected to dedicate 30 minutes to thorough cleaning/sweeping/dusting, etc. Anybody who is unable to help, for whatever reason, will be assigned a (nasty!) chore the following day.
+Once a week, on Fridays at 4PM, everyone is expected to dedicate 30 minutes to thorough cleaning/sweeping/dusting, etc.

 - It is the policy of CCBS to create and maintain a drug-free environment.
 Improper use of controlled substances is inconsistent with the professional and responsible behavior we expect from researchers and staff.
 Use of illegal drugs will not be tolerated.

 - Absolutely no visitation to any Matsigenka community is permitted unless invited by the community and approved by CCBS management AND Manu Park Management.

 - When there is insufficient bandwidth to accommodate everyone, internet use is limited to a maximum of 30 minutes per person unless no one is waiting.
 You can book your slot in advance on the sign-up sheet.